 The modulation button shows or hides the entire modulation section at the bottom of the interface.
-FabFilter Timeless 2 offers virtually unlimited modulation possibilities, but all this power might be a bit intimidating.
+FabFilter Volcano 2 offers virtually unlimited modulation possibilities, but all this power might be a bit intimidating.
 That's why the modulation section is hidden by default, and you can look 'under the hood' when you want to tweak a preset or design your own.

-• Source selection bar
+Source selection bar

 The source selection bar shows all modulation sources at a glance and lets you easily scroll around and create new sources.
-FabFilter Timeless 2 offers XLFO, Envelope Generator (EG), Envelope Follower (EF), MIDI and XY Controller sources.
+FabFilter Volcano 2 offers XLFO, Envelope Generator (EG), Envelope Follower (EF), MIDI and XY Controller sources.
 See also Modulation.

-• Modulation slots and sources
+Modulation slots and sources

 The bottom section contains the modulation sources.
-The modulation section in Timeless 2 is fully modular - but without the cables!
+The modulation section in Volcano 2 is fully modular - but without the cables!
 We found a simple way to show you everything that is modulating, and what is modulated by what.
 Above each modulation source, the modulation slots show exactly what targets are modulated by this source and let you adjust the amount of modulation.
 You can very easily set up modulation connections with drag-and-drop.
 All in all, we think we made sound design easier and more fun!

-• MIDI Learn, channel mode, output options
+• MIDI Learn, monitoring and input/output/mix

 The bottom bar contains the MIDI Learn feature which sets up any MIDI controller to control any plug-in parameter.
-Next, we find the channel mode option for Mid/Side channel mode, the automute self-oscillation option, and a monitoring option that lets you listen to the dry input and sidechain signals.
+Next, we find various output options and mix buttons.
+See Output controls.

-• Resize
+Resize

 The resize button in the lower-right corner lets you choose between normal and wide interface layouts.
-The wide layout eliminates scrolling in the top part of the interface and provides more space for the modulation sources at the bottom of the interface.
+The wide layout provides more space for the modulation sources at the bottom of the interface.
 Most hosts support dynamic resizing of the interface; otherwise just close and re-open the interface window.